-Our involvement in the part of the Test Valley spans nearly 90 years and our history is very important to us.
+Our involvement in the heart of the Test Valley spans over 90 years and our history is very important to us.

 Leckford Estate was purchased as a private estate by John Spedan Lewis of Oxford Street in 1929; a visionary retailer with an extensive knowledge of botany, entomology and aquatic life and the founder of the John Lewis Partnership.

 Spedan invested heavily during his lifetime on the estate, particularly in housing, farming mechanisation, Partner welfare and the environment.
 The Estate stands as a legacy to Spedan Lewis’ devotion to experimentation, Partner happiness and the natural environment.